RedHate/Hakai-MPC/README.md

 	mkdir /media/acvs-synths/Synths
 	mkdir /media/acvs-synths/Synths/Hype

-The acvs-synths card must be in the unit before you power it on or it will NOT mount! (super frustraiting!)
+The acvs-synths card must be in the unit before you power it on or it will NOT mount! (super frustrating!)
 I better not fail to mention this as people will want to tear their hair out if they don't figure it out on their own. "acvs-synths" is mounted by a service it seems.

 ## Bonus info!!